AditiLatane/retail-sales-analysis-SQL/README.md

 ##  (3) Answering Business Questions

-**Q1.** Retrieve all columns for sales made on 2022-11-05 **Q2.** Retrieve all transactions where:
+**Q1.** Retrieve all columns for sales made on 2022-11-05

-   * Category is Clothing
-   * Quantity sold is more than 4
-   * Month is November 2022
+**Q2.** Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 4 in the month of Nov-2022.

-**Q3.
-Calculate total sales for each category
+**Q3.** Calculate total sales for each category

-**Q4.** Find the average age of customers who purchased items from the *Beauty* category **Q5.** Find all transactions where total sale is greater than 1000 **Q6.** Find the total number of transactions made by each gender in each category **Q7.** Calculate the average sale for each month and identify the best-selling month for each year **Q8.** Find the top 5 customers based on highest total sales **Q9.** Find the number of unique customers who purchased items from each category **Q10.** Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)
+**Q4.** Find the average age of customers who purchased items from the *Beauty* category

+**Q5.** Find all transactions where total sale is greater than 1000

+**Q6.** Find the total number of transactions made by each gender in each category

+**Q7.** Calculate the average sale for each month and identify the best-selling month for each year

+**Q8.** Find the top 5 customers based on highest total sales

+**Q9.** Find the number of unique customers who purchased items from each category

+**Q10.** Write a SQL query to create each shift and number of orders (Example Morning <12, Afternoon Between 12 & 17, Evening >17)

 **Q11.** Find Top 2 Customers per Category

-**Q12.** Calculate Month-over-Month (MoM) Sales Growth **Q13.** Find Running Total per Customer
+**Q12.** Calculate Month-over-Month (MoM) Sales Growth

+**Q13.** Find Running Total per Customer

 ---